scala/scala3/docs/docs/reference/contextual/motivation.md

 ### The New Design

 The following pages introduce a redesign of contextual abstractions in Scala.
-They introduce four fundamental new constructs:
+They introduce four fundamental changes:

  1. [Implied Instances](./instance-defs.html) are a new way to define inferable terms.
 They replace implicit definitions.
 The core principle of the proposal is that, rather than mixing the `implicit` modifier with a large number of features, we have a single way to define terms that can be synthesized for types.